 I used to wake up in the morning and just flat out ache getting out of bed.
 My feet hurt, back hurt, and I just hurt all over.
 Why?
 I always said it was because I was getting older.
 Maybe that was it.
 I was 41 years old and was wishing I was back in my 20’s or even 30’s.
 Yeah – I know – some of you are a lot older than me saying, “Suck it up Rourke!”

-I am now getting ready to turn 44 and I wake up with a lot less aches and pain.
+I am now getting ready to turn 44 and I wake up with a lot fewer aches and pain.
 I will tell you why: I am active and for the most part I eat right.
 I am not going to get into a lot of details regarding my workouts and activities, as well as my diet.
 I will summarize in that I do a workout called Crossfit, I mountain bike, I run (a little), and I partake in martial arts.
 I do NOT sit on my arse wishing I was younger anymore.
 I did suck it up and got moving.

 With the reign of Obamacare just starting and the uncertainty of medical care in a potential SHTF-future – staying as healthy as possible will help avoid the healthcare system altogether – and be able to take on less-than-desirable environments better.